martatorredev/ChatPec/README.md

 So we decided to create **ChatPec**, a simple chatbot — no fancy algorithms or complex logic — that responds exclusively with sarcasm.
 Because, let's be honest, sometimes sarcasm is the only way to get people’s attention.

 ## Why 'ChatPec'? 🤔
-The name comes from "Por El Clima" (\"For The Climate\"), although... yeah, we know it can have other interpretations too xD.
+The name comes from "Por El Clima" ("For The Climate"), although... yeah, we know it can have other interpretations too xD.

 ## Project Goals
 - Develop a lightweight chatbot using **React**.